 The Actual Swim with Crocodiles

 Unlike cage diving with great white sharks, this was tame.
 For starters, the crocodiles are in an enclosure vs. in the wild.
 Then, the cage you get into has steps that lead you down vs. a slide or plop in the cage style.
 In other words, no concern about missing the cage and ending up in the water.
 Lastly, you can get out without waiting on others, with plenty of room in the cage.

 Here is me pondering the idea of voluntarily getting in that cage with the crocodiles.
 I’m also practicing my Instagram pose here (not).
 I’m just missing a full face of makeup, my hair diddy, and a much more flattering outfit!

 I decided to myself that I can get in and out of this one gracefully but, most importantly, without any chance of falling in or out of the cage.
 I enter the cage and embrace the cold water.

 Fortunately, or unfortunately, the crocodiles were very docile.
 It was cold weather, and they were preserving their energy.
 The guy that runs the place nudged them, and up to the cage, they came.
 Oddly, they seemed uninterested in us.
 They swam around us, over us, and I got to touch one several times.
 I did find this thrilling but not overly intimidating.
 I think knowing I could walk out of the cage made me feel secure.
 I’ve seen hundreds of crocodiles over the years.
-The size of them was not shocking to me, and I knew what to expect in terms of size.
+Their size was not shocking to me, and I knew what to expect in terms of size.
 Perhaps this also helped diminish the fear factor because I can’t say I was shocked at their size.